July 01, 2022

 If your project is explained as designing and permitting, then you could submit that plan for IMPACT! funding.

 Yes.
-Your contribution as a partner in the applicatoin could be used for the 50% match that is required by municipalities.
+Your contribution as a partner in the application could be used for the 50% match that is required by municipalities.

 Is the fundraising revenue based on the gross amount or do I subtract the expenses and use the net amount?